Diatonic vs. Chromatic Harmonica

 Here is a comparison of the diatonic and chromatic harmonicas.
 It should help you confirm that you have selected the correct type of harmonica for the style of music and type of sound that interests you.
+Scroll down the page for details.

 - The diatonic is mostly used for blues, folk, rock- There are two main types of harmonicas (sometimes called "harps"), the chromatic harmonica and diatonic harmonica.
 Although the chromatic is extremely versatile, the harmonica which is predominantly used in blues, rock, country, folk, etc. is called the diatonic harmonica (blues harp type).
 Click here for the Terms & Definitions section and get the musical definitions of the words diatonic and chromatic.